 It encompasses intellectual challenge and deep disciplinary learning, as well as broad skills and knowledge, and the wisdom to chart one’s own future.
 It takes the whole campus working together to help students gain more.

 By more we mean skills, knowledge and abilities gained through classroom learning as well as high impact experiences such a studying abroad, jobs and internships, research and leadership projects, and participating in clubs and community organizations.
-These include:

 - Lifelong learning: